mme/beakjs/README.md

 };
 ```

 Note that the function will automatically be made available to the copilot when your component is mounted.
 This is a powerful concept, ensuring that the copilot is always in sync with the current context of your app, providing relevant assistance to the user.
-But it gets even better:

 ### Let the Assistant Know What's Happening On Screen